dhutapratama/docs/validation.md

 <a name="specifying-attribute-in-language-files"></a>
 ### Specifying Attributes In Language Files

-Many of Laravel's built-in error messages include an `:attribute` placeholder that is replaced with the name of the field or attribute under validation.
+Many of Lets's built-in error messages include an `:attribute` placeholder that is replaced with the name of the field or attribute under validation.
 If you would like the `:attribute` portion of your validation message to be replaced with a custom value, you may specify the custom attribute name in the `attributes` array of your `lang/xx/validation.php` language file:

     'attributes' => [
         'email' => 'email address',